GluuFederation/docs-gluu-server-prod/docs/source/user-management/local-user-management.md

  - Open LDAP browser
    - Create new connection
 ![Screenshot](../img/users/user_management_ldap_browser_create_new_connection.png)
    - Perform authentication.
-'Password' is the the password of 'admin' user.
+'Password' is the the password of 'admin' user. (the value of 'Bind DN or user' to be changed from 'cn=directory manager,o=gluu' into 'cn=directory manager')
 ![Screenshot](../img/users/user_management_ldap_browser_authentication_ldap.png)
    - Browse ldap and go to 'ou=people'.
 ![Screenshot](../img/users/user_management_ldap_browser_user_info.png)